momentohq/public-dev-docs/docs/develop/datatypes.md

 #### Sorted sets

-A sorted set is a collection of unique elements with a string and score field:value pair.
+A sorted set is a collection of unique elements with a string and score as a field:value pair.
 The elements are ordered by the score value.
+For example,

 ```javascript
 "players" = {